The complete guide: short-term rentals and Mais Habitação in Portugal – 2024 update

 - Update of the single electronic counter for sending the proof of the maintenance of the local accommodation activity: this situation has already been updated.
 You can find further details in this article and in our upcoming guide, set to be published this week.

-GuestReady is in communication with the relevant authorities, and this article will be updated as these points are explained further through official communications.
+GuestReady is in communication with the relevant authorities, and this article will be updated as these points are explained further through official communications revoked by the following government.

 Other questions about “Mais Habitação” and short-term rentals in Portugal